60th Filmfare Awards South

 The 60th Filmfare Awards South ceremony honouring the winners and nominees of the best of South Indian cinema in 2012 is an event that held on 20 July 2013 at the Hyderabad International Convention Center.
-The Black lady was unveiled by actress Tamannaah Bhatia at a press meet held in Chennai, on 20 June 2013.
+The Black Lady was unveiled by actress Tamannaah Bhatia at a press meet held in Chennai, on 20 June 2013.

 The awards were announced and distributed at Hyderabad on 20 July 2013.
-Sundeep Kishan and Chinmayi Sripaada were the honorable anchors of the show with Chinamyi hosting the filmfare the second time.
+Sundeep Kishan and Chinmayi Sripaada were the anchors of the show, with Chinamyi hosting the Filmfare Awards for the second time.

 Main awards

 Winners are listed first, highlighted in boldface.